rgommers/numfocus.org/content/pages/take-action/join-numfocus.rst

   intended to honor contributions of the highest order to the NumFOCUS mission.

-- **Member Emeritus**: Are for members previously in the Supporting, Contributing, or Fellow category that are currently inactive.
+- **Member Emeritus**: Are former Supporting, Contributing or Fellow members that are currently inactive.
 A switch to emeritus status can be initiated by the member themselves or by the board.
 If by the board, it must be approved by a 2/3 majority vote.
 Emeritus members may reactivate their previous membership status by sending such a request by email.

 **Corporate Sponsorships** are also available and encouraged and details can be